containers/image/docs/containers-registries.d.5.md

-The contents of these files are merged together; to have a well-defined and easy to understand behavior, there can be only one configuration section describing a single namespace within a registry (in particular there can be at most one one `default-docker` section across all files, and there can be at most one instance of any key under the the `docker` section;
+The contents of these files are merged together; to have a well-defined and easy to understand behavior, there can be only one configuration section describing a single namespace within a registry (in particular there can be at most one one `default-docker` section across all files, and there can be at most one instance of any key under the `docker` section;
 these sections are documented later).

 Thus, it is forbidden to have two conflicting configurations for a single registry or scope,